akshell/docs/guide/request.rst

 The MVC approach isolates domain logic (models) from input (controllers) and presentation (views).
-This permits independent development of each part, so the resulting application is more robust and maintainable.
+This permits independent development of each part; so the resulting application is more robust and maintainable.

 The rest of this document describes controllers in Akshell; the next